ekazakov/swap-buffers/README.md

 ```

-By default 'swap-buffers move focus to second window.
+By default swap-buffers move focus to second window.

 Press `C-u C-c b` to keep focus in first window